n1ru4l/envelop/website/docs/guides/adding-a-graphql-response-cache.md

 Want a global cache on Redis?

 Maybe you are in a server-less environment and the In-Memory Cache isn't an option.
+Also, when having multiple server replicas, you might want to have a shared cache between all the replicas.

 ```bash
 yarn add @envelop/response-cache-redis